Finding Expected FrequenciesIn Exercises 7–12, (a) calculate the ... | Study Prep in Pearson+

 1

-Step 1: Calculate the marginal frequencies for each row (type of movie rented) by summing the values across all age groups.
-For example, for Comedy, sum 38 + 30 + 24 + 10 + 8.

-Step 2: Calculate the marginal frequencies for each column (age group) by summing the values across all movie types.
-For example, for the age group 18–24, sum 38 + 15 + 12.
+Step 1: Calculate the marginal frequencies for each row and column.
+Marginal frequencies are the totals for each row and column in the contingency table.
+Add the values across each row to find the row totals, and add the values down each column to find the column totals.

-Step 3: Compute the grand total by summing all the values in the table.
-This is the sum of all marginal frequencies.
+Step 2: Compute the grand total by summing all the values in the table.
+This represents the total number of observations in the dataset.

+Step 3: Use the formula for expected frequency to calculate the expected frequency for each cell in the table.
+The formula is: , where E is the expected frequency.

+Step 4: Apply the formula to each cell in the table.
+For example, for the cell corresponding to 'Male' and 'Compact', use the row total for 'Male', the column total for 'Compact', and the grand total to calculate the expected frequency.

 Verified video answer for a similar problem: